Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 Remote acupuncture (also called distance acupuncture or tele-acupuncture) is an acupuncture-based approach delivered without physical needles on your body.
 You can receive a session wherever you are, as long as you have a quiet space to rest.

-This page answers the most common questions clients ask Guadalupe, and helps you prepare, track results, and get the most from each session.
+This page answers the most common questions, and helps you prepare, track results, and get the most from each session.

 What is remote acupuncture?